 The chilly breeze

-The weather in England always holds up quite well through the Autumn months – from September till October we’re usually graced with warm sun-lit days, with a slight undercurrent of chill.
+The weather in England always holds up quite well through these months – from September till October we’re usually graced with warm sun-lit days, with a slight undercurrent of chill.
 I love that weather, being able to be out and about in the sun, but having to wrap up slightly too.
 It definitely beats the grey clouds and rain that Winter brings!

 The warm scents